greenhas/spg_website/content/Communities/songs-that-should-be-hymns-but-arent-yet.md

+type: ["macro"]
 ---
 date: 2023-11-17T08:25:03-05:00
 title: "songs that should be hymns but aren't (yet?)"
-tags: ["macro","Communities","Les Cowboys fringants","Peace Salaam Shalom","Exploring Community of Christ Basic Beliefs","Community of Christ","hope","Karl Tremblay","existential dread","faith transition"]
+tags: ["Les Cowboys fringants","Peace Salaam Shalom","Exploring Community of Christ Basic Beliefs","Community of Christ","hope","Karl Tremblay","existential dread","faith transition"]
 ---
 Over the summer, I [wrote about](https://spencergreenhalgh.com/communities/a-favorite-community-of-christ-hymn/) a favorite Community of Christ hymn.
 Without repeating the entire post here, one of my favorite things about it is that it was never written as a hymn.
 Rather, it was a song written by a folk song as a call for peace that got adopted into the Community of Christ hymnbook in 2013.